 - •

-Ferries run from Kythira to Antikythera 0 times a week from June to September.
-The first ferry of the day departs from Kythira at 10:30, and the last at 22:10.
-The fastest ferry can reach Antikythera in just 1h 30min, while on average the journey takes around 1h 51min.
-One-way tickets start at just €7.30 and can cost up to €7.50.
+Ferries run from Kythira to Antikythera 3 days a week, all year round.
+The first ferry of the day departs from Kythira at 19:15, and the last at 22:10.
+The fastest ferry can reach Antikythera in just 1h 30min, while on average the journey takes around 1h 45min.
+One-way tickets start at just €7.30 and can cost up to €7.90.
+From June to September, there are about 5 weekly crossings; from October to May, this drops to around 1.
 Book your ferry tickets to Antikythera online with Ferryscanner for the most convenience and best price guarantee.

 Ferry companies from Kythira to Antikythera